City Journal

-City Journal is a public policy magazine and website, published by the conservative think tank Manhattan Institute for Policy Research, that covers a range of topics on urban affairs, such as policing, education, housing, and other issues.
-The magazine also publishes articles on arts and culture, urban architecture, family culture, and other topics.
-The magazine began publishing in 1990.
+City Journal is a public policy magazine and website, published by the conservative think tank Manhattan Institute for Policy Research since 1990.
+City Journal covers a range of public policy topics on urban affairs, such as education, labor, housing, policing, and other issues.
+The magazine also publishes articles on arts and culture, urban architecture, family life, and other topics that are not policy-related.

 History

 City Journal was founded in 1990 by Richard Vigilante, editorial director of the Manhattan Institute, who also served as the magazine's first editor.
 Vigilante originally sought to launch the magazine as a for profit venture but eventually persuaded William M. H. Hammett, head of the conservative Manhattan Institute. to adopt the project.
 Vigilante positioned City Journal as a more moderate and more cosmopolitan alternative to established right-wing institutions.
 The magazine initially published articles promoting privatization, fiscal discipline, government downsizing, and educational vouchers.
 Other New York-related topics covered in the magazine included criticisms of open admissions at CUNY, and the promotion of broken-windows policing.